Updated on 25th March 2026 | 09:49 am | #NMATExamPattern2026

 As you can see, the importance of the NMAT exam has been reduced a lot, and now the Competency Test is considered much more important.

-The analysis of the NMAT test pattern followed in the previous year states that the NMAT 2025 would be a moderate to difficult level test.
-The details about the specific difficulty level for each section of the NMAT 2025 exam pattern are given in the table below.
+The analysis of the NMAT test 2026 will be done after the NMAT 2026.
+On the basis of NMAT 2025, we are expecting the NMAT 2026 to be easy to moderate.
+The details about the specific difficulty level for each section of the NMAT 2026 exam are given in the table below.

 |